QUT-Digital-Observatory/untitled_job_runner/docs/what_is_ujr.rst

-Untitled Job Runner is a flexible Python framework for running jobs and tasks.
+Untitled Job Runner is a flexible and extensible Python framework for running jobs and tasks.
 Jobs can be run locally or elsewhere, and we try to make few assumptions about the nature of the jobs - you can run a mix of scheduled, continuous, or ad hoc jobs which may or may not share tasks with other jobs.

 This framework has evolved out of a university research infrastructure facility that collects data, stores it, and processes it in a variety of ways for a variety of